Cloud-based accounts payable: What it is and how it works

 With fewer errors, your team can close the books faster and with more confidence.

-4. Seamless Integration with ERP systems
+4. Integrate with ERP systems

-Cloud-based AP tools don’t operate in isolation—they’re built to integrate with major ERP systems and accounting platforms like NetSuite, SAP, and QuickBooks.
+Cloud-based AP tools don't operate in isolation.
+They're built to integrate with major ERP systems and accounting platforms like NetSuite, SAP, and QuickBooks.
 Benefits of this integration include:

 - Real-time updates of invoice and payment data